sserver224/XInput-Bass-Vibrator/README.md

 OBS (with necessary plugins): https://drive.google.com/file/d/1II3nyKbAy5YOEfShlgLsGeU040QMhkKW/view?usp=sharing

-Controllers with precise haptics, such as the Joy-Con, Nintendo Switch Pro Controller, or the DualSense (PS5 controller) is recommended.
+Controllers with precise haptics, such as the Joy-Con, Nintendo Switch Pro Controller, or the DualSense (PS5 controller) are recommended.